 The CORBA Principal is a legacy feature originally defined in the early versions of the CORBA GIOP specification.
-To facilitate interoperability with early CORBA implementations, the Artix SOAP binding is also able to propagate CORBA Principals.
+To facilitate interoperability with early CORBA implementations, the Artix

+SOAP binding is also able to propagate CORBA Principals.
 This feature is available only for SOAP over HTTP and a SOAP header is used to propagate the CORBA Principal.

-For details, see "Principal Propagation-C++ Runtime" on page 501.
+For details, see "Principal Propagation" on page 293.

-Note: C++ runtime only-if using a SOAP 1.2 binding, you must also load the Artix security plug-in on the client side in order to transmit CORBA Principals.
-See "Load the artix_security plug-in" on page 396 for details.
+Note: If using a SOAP 1.2 binding, you must also load the Artix security plug-in on the client side in order to transmit CORBA Principals.
+See "Load the artix_security plug-in" on page 225 for details.